ANCSLEEP BLOG

 How Sleep Changes as We Age

 Changes in your sleep patterns are a normal part of aging.
-In general, people tend to have a less satisfaction and more trouble with sleep than when they were younger - this includes both falling asleep and staying asleep [National Sleep Foundation].
-As a result, an extremely common misconception about sleep is that we need less sleep as we get older.
-You may have heard such from your grandparents or even wondered about it yourself.
+In general, people tend to have less satisfactory sleep and more sleep disruptions than when they were younger.
+Problems can include both falling asleep and staying asleep.
+As a result, an extremely common misconception about sleep is that we need less sleep as we get older, simply because older individuals are able to function daily with less sleep.

 What are the Five Stages of Sleep?

-• Stage 1 (NREM): lightest stage of sleep which includes Alpha phase (daydreaming, meditation) and Theta phase (twitching, in between awake and sleep), and is characterized by normal breathing, muscle tone present, slower EEG brain frequency
+• Stage 1 (NREM): lightest stage of sleep which includes the Alpha phase (daydreaming, meditation) and Theta phase (switching in between awake and sleep), and is characterized by normal breathing, present muscle tone, and slower EEG brain frequency.

-• Stage 3 (NREM): transition between light and seep stages of sleep where brain begins to send Delta waves throughout body
+• Stage 3 (NREM): transition between light and deep stages of sleep where the brain begins to send Delta waves throughout the body.

-• Stage 5 (REM): deepest stage of sleep (and where dreams occur) but with most brain activity, body is immobilized
+• Stage 5 (REM): deepest stage of sleep characterized by dreams, high brain activity, and immobilized body.

 Stages of sleep